Azure-Samples/azd-template-artifacts/docs/development-guidelines/operational-guidelines.md

 Version control ensures code integrity and taceability.
 Our open-source teams typically collaborate using repositories hosted on Azure-Samples or other organizations.

-We advise teams to losely use [GitHub](https://docs.github.com/en/get-started/using-github/github-flow) branching flows and development cycles, always branching out from default branch (default is `main`) and only integrating with a pull-request, with at least 1 reviewer.
+We advise teams to use [GitHub](https://docs.github.com/en/get-started/using-github/github-flow) branching flows and development cycles, always branching out from default branch (default is `main`) and only integrating with a pull-request, with at least 1 reviewer.
 We strongly recommend you secure your default branch with as a [protected branch](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/about-protected-branches)

 - Main Branch: The main branch for stable, production-ready code.
 - Development Branch: A dev branch for integrating features before merging into main.